jacirrone/OutPredict/README.md

 condName: name of the condition.

-(Note: No specific order needed for steady-state and time series data types within the meta_data file, and there is no need to add all combinations of the time series replicates)
+(Note: No specific order needed for steady-state and time series data types within the meta_data file)

 tf_names.tsv
 ------------